drashland/website-v2/docs/sinco/v2.x/2_tutorials/1_creating_a_client.md

    ```

 Here you are going to create your headless browser instance for Firefox and
 Chrome.
-Note that you wouldn't need to create both at the same time, you are
+Note that you would not need to create both at the same time, you are
 only doing that here for demonstration purposes.

 When building a client for Firefox, note that it will create a temporary profile